preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 To reject the suggestion, click the dust bin for the document.

-For more information on how it works when an author suggests a document to be related to a process, see the heading "Related Processes" on this page :doc:`Working with Published documents </working-with-documents/authoring-controlled-documents/working-with-published-documents`
+For more information on how it works when an author suggests a document to be related to a process, see the heading "Related Processes" on this page :doc:`Working with published documents </working-with-documents/authoring-controlled-documents/working-with-published-documents`

-Create a Document Rollup for the Documents tab
+Create a document rollup for the Documents tab
 ************************************************
-If the feature "Process and Documents Integration" is NOT activated, you populate the list with documents by creating a document rollup.
+If the feature "Process and documents integration" is NOT activated, you populate the list with documents by creating a document rollup.
 Click here to do that:

 .. image:: process-document-rollup.png